While I strive toward the sunlight on life’s journey, I admit, I’ve stumbled around plenty of times in obscurity too.

 Views of the Unaffected

-Such is the case with these last 18 months (and counting) of obstrusive ccp/covid restrictions that feel like an engineered extended winter solstice.
-Trying to balance between letting go of what I cannot control, and safeguarding my values, truth (and physical person) has been torturous like the rack.
-For most of the time, I could not understand this confounding conversation with one of the unaffected few:
+Such is the case with the incessant and obstrusive ccp/covid restrictions that feel like an engineered extended winter solstice.
+Trying to balance between letting go of what I cannot control while safeguarding truth and my values, has been torturous like the rack.
+For most of the time I could not understand this confounding conversation with one of the unaffected few:

 “It’s not my world.
 None of this concerns me.”

 “But, how can you sit idly by amidst the injustices and lawlessness?”